 What is a VCA?

 A VCA is a contract between a private landowner and Council and provides permanent protection of all or a portion of your land.
-It is completely voluntary.
-The agreed conservation area on the property is registered on the title of the land as a covenant and/or Nature Refuge and rezoned as Environment Management and Conservation zoning under the Noosa Plan.
+It is completely voluntary, the land still remains in your ownership.
+The agreed conservation area on the property is registered on the title of the land as a covenant and/or Nature Refuge.
 This designation remains on title when the property changes ownership.
+A VCA does not allow free public access to the property.

 Why is Council offering VCAs?

-Noosa Shire is located in one of the most biodiverse areas in Australia, with a significant proportion of remnant native vegetation remaining in private ownership (34%).
 Protecting native vegetation on private land contributes to the survival of native plants and animals which rely on particular ecosystems.
-It also provides wildlife corridors between isolated conservation reserves such as National Parks thereby assisting wildlife to move freely through the broader landscape.
-Council will work with private landowners who wish to contribute towards protecting the Shire’s biodiversity values on their properties.
+It also provides wildlife corridors between isolated conservation reserves such as National Parks thereby assisting wildlife to move safely through the broader landscape.

 Am I eligible?